yoanpetrov02/file-system-simulator/README.md

 C:\test\filesystem.dat
 ```
 After providing the path, you need to provide a file size in bytes (preferrably a power of 2).
 If everything went OK, you can now use the application.

+<a name="conclusion"></a>
+## Conclusion

+This project was written as part of a course task.
+My intention is to provide more features to it, such as:
+- Loading an existing file system from a file.
+- Implement deduplication.
+- Clean up the code and fix minor bugs or design flaws.